aled1027/llm-tools-anki/README.md

 Create cards that help memorize the fundamental patterns and syntax needed to build PyTorch models from scratch.
 " --chain-limit 50

+llm -T Anki "
+Replace the front of the card in the evolve deck with an audio version of its current front text.
+" --chain-limit 50 --td

+llm -T Anki "Create a new card in the evolve deck based on the existing card.
+This new card should have the front of the card replaced with audio speaking the same content.
+If audio was generated, pass to add_note with use_front_from_file.
+When you call generate audio, try to pass the appropriate language code.
+If passing audio to add_note, dont include it in front, just use use_front_from_file." --chain-limit 50 --td
 ```

 ## Development